Fields of the Nephilim

 Fields of the Nephilim (1984-1991, 1998-present): a Heavy Metal band from Stevenage, Hertfordshire , UK.

-ields of the Nephilim are an English gothic rock band formed in Stevenage, Hertfordshire, England in 1984.
+nglish gothic rock band Fields of the Nephilim formed in Stevenage, Hertfordshire, England in 1984.
 The band's name is derived from the Biblical race of giants or angel-human hybrids, known as Nephilim.
-The band's look and seminal sound proved influential, especially in the genre of gothic rock.
+The band's look and seminal sound proved influential, especially in the genre of gothic.

 Their initial sound uses elements of hard rock, gothic rock, heavy metal, and psychedelic rock, comprising of a bass and guitar driven style highlighted by McCoy's growled vocals.
 Lyrically, the band incorporates themes concerning magic (specifically chaos magic), the Cthulhu Mythos, the Sumerian religion, along with the works of Aleister Crowley.
 The band boasted a "dust and death" image, associated with characters from Sergio Leone's Spaghetti Westerns and often wore cowboy dusters with a weather-beaten look during photo shoots.